ceremcem/ractive-synchronizer/README.md

 This HOWTO explains how to convert sync components into async components in Ractive.

+### Advantages
+1. Convert any sync component into async component with only 2 lines of modification.
+2. Decide when, if and how you will load the component

 # Steps

 ### 1. Write a simple component